 Someone from an Emerson account sent me an email and it got blocked/held.
 How did that happen?

 Since internal email never goes through Mimecast, the sender used a mail server external to Emerson to send their message (Constant Contact or Mail Chimp for example).
-Please contact the Help Desk to request that the domain/IP address you work with be whitelisted.
+Please contact the Help Desk to request that the domain/IP address you work with be placed on the allow list.

 I have a folder called "Spam" in my Emerson Gmail.
 What's that?

-That is all mail that made it passed Mimecast that Gmail then caught as spam.
-It is a second layer of spam security.
-When you mark mail as Spam in Gmail, you are reporting it to Gmail and not Mimecast, which is a perfectly fine and easy way to report spam.
+That is all mail that made it through Mimecast but Gmail then caught as spam.
+It is the second layer of spam security.
+When you mark your mail as Spam in Gmail, you are reporting it to Gmail and not Mimecast, which is a perfectly fine and easy way to report spam.

 I have a message that is clearly spam that made it to my Inbox.
 How did that happen?

-That is a VERY impressive spam message - it got through two of the world's top spam filters.
+That is a VERY impressive spam message—it got through two of the world's top spam filters.
 Someone knows how to write a convincing message!
-You should first verify that it is in fact spam, and to report it and any other suspicious mail, forward the message to firstname.lastname@example.org.
+First, verify that it is in fact spam, and then report it (and any other suspicious mail) by forwarding the message to email@example.com.

-I have an IP address or domain I need whitelisted.
+I have an IP address or domain I need on the allow list.
 Can you help?

-Please contact the Help Desk to request that the domain/IP address you work with be whitelisted.
+Please contact the Help Desk to request that the domain/IP address you work with be placed on the allow list.
 Please know that we reserve the right to deny requests that would risk the security of our email system or pollute it with spam.